 This program will cover Washington law only.

 This webinar will be recorded live on April 7, 2020.
-The recording package, including seminar materials, will be available within two-three weeks after the live program date.
+The recording package, including seminar materials, will be available three-four days after the live program date.*

 If you’d like a comprehensive all-day appellate seminar (or more than one), you’ll want to see our prior annual Advanced Appellate Conferences 1-4.
 Links are below: